Organize assignments/quizzes for examination

 Quiz:

-• Quiz can randomise questions.
+- Quiz can randomise questions.

-• It is possible to automatically assess some types of questions.
+- It is possible to automatically assess some types of questions.

 Assignments:

-• Has more opportunities for how feedback is given in SpeedGrader (it is possible to comment and mark directly in the students submitted work).
+- Has more opportunities for how feedback is given in SpeedGrader (it is possible to comment and mark directly in the student's submitted work).

-• Texts can be linked to Ouriginal for a first plagiarism review.
+- Texts can be linked to Ouriginal for a first plagiarism review.

-• Tasks can be given as a group task.
+- Tasks can be given as a group task.

-• Assignments can be linked to a student peer review function.
+- Assignments can be linked to a student peer review function.

 Organize the examination

-How you efficiently organize your assignments / quiz largely depends on how you want to carry out the assessment work and handle the examination after the students have submitted it.
+How you efficiently organize your assignments / quizzes largely depends on how you want to carry out the assessment work and handle the examination after the students have submitted it.
 Here are common examples of how teachers usually want to handle the assessment work.

 Assess "assignments by assignments" instead of "student by student"